tingyiwu1/cs611_legendsofvalor/design.md

 - Polymorphism: Screens are initialized and continuously rendered through the polymorphic Screen Strategy interfaces
 - Abstraction: The Screens abstract away the core Game module logic, providing simply the interface to interact with the game

+### Seperation of Concerns
+- A primary motivation behind the design of the assignment was seperation of concerns.
+Namely, that the Main Game state controller was seperate from the game models in the core, which was seperate from the view controllers.
+Hence, we have: Top level controller(MainGame), communicating with view models(Screens), interacting with logic models(Game controller modules), interacting with lower-level data modules(Items, Heroes, Monsters).
+  - This makes each component more independent, and easier to test.
+  - Also, further additions of components would be more straightforward, as a new screen would simply require creating a new screen view itself, and then writing the logic for when this screen should be shown.
+  - Factories for Monsters and Items are implemented to read in from a CSV file, making game balance and creation more straightforward.

+### Testing Consideration
+- Playtested all input scenarios for every screen: battle, inventory, market, and map.
+- Tested edge cases including out-of-bound inputs, invalid item usage, and attempting unequips from empty slots.
+- Used visual inspection of printed status logs and debugging tools to verify dodge chance calculations, leveling formulas, and equipment effects.

+### Future Expansions
+- Gameplay-related expansion: the framework to build more additional damage types, more complex battle calculations, and more are there, and if there was more time for this assignment that is what I would do
+- Adding more ASCII Art and prettifying some of the UI pieces that currently simply dump a lot of infomration on the player.
+- Making Map Generation using a better algorithm rather than randomly generated(currently there exists a chance of bad maps)

 ---

 ## Detailed Architecture Overview